AAbreuJr/above-reality-guitar-institute/README.md

 - Get an email when instructor responds to your message in the message board
 - Like button on message board
 - More videos

+## Credits:
+Shout out to my best friend, Rebecca Roberts, for the logo!
+Contact her for all your creative needs! @rsquarepro on Instagram!